Nalabolu908/hello-world/README.md

-# hello-world
+#About my first project on github
-"This repository is for practicing the GitHub Flow."
+#i am very excited about my first project
-This is my first code in github
+#i am thankfull to the github for providing platform